What is LEAP?

-LEAP classes consist on 55 minutes of instruction in a class room setting on Thursdays; however Monday classes can vary from 55 minutes, to 85 minutes, to two hours.
-Six class hours are held on Thursday and a variety of classes are held on Monday.
-We meet throughout the school year, beginning in September and ending in mid-May.
-Our classes run 32-34 weeks.
+LEAP classes consist on 55 minutes of instruction in a class room setting on Thursdays.
+Six class hours are held on Thursday.
+We meet throughout the school year, beginning in August and ending in mid-May.
+Our classes run 32 weeks.
 We follow the general public school holiday weeks.
 Some classes may be only a semester instead of the full year.
 See the school calendar for more details.

 How much does LEAP cost?

-LEAP students will pay a registration fee that covers the cost of insurance for the program.
+LEAP students will pay a registration fee that covers administrative fees for the class day for the year.
 The fee for each class is set by the instructor.
 She or he may also include lab or supply fees in addition to tuition.
-All class tuition will be paid to the instructor in full or in increments of eight payments.
+All class tuition will be paid to the instructor in full or in increments of 10 payments.
 All checks will be made out to class instructor, although LEAP administrators will collect and compile the checks for the teachers on tuition day – the first class day of the month.
-There will be a $5 late fee per class if tuition is not paid on the first class day of the month.
+There will be a $5 late fee per class per sutdnet per week if tuition is not paid on the first class day of the month.
 For more details on the payment process and tuition days, click here.

 Who teaches at LEAP?

 Teachers at LEAP are professionals in their fields, either as degreed teachers or with years of business and personal experience.
-For biographies of our teachers, please click here.
+For biographies of our teachers, please visit the teacher info pages.

 Where do you meet?

-We meet at Christ the King Lutheran Church on Mondays and Thursdays.
+We meet at Christ the King Lutheran Church on Thursdays.
 The doors open at 8:15 a.m.